MaxHalford/tartine/README.md

 ## API reference

-There is only one entrypoint: the `spread` functions.
+There is a single entrypoint, which is the `spread` function.
 It has the following parameters:

 - `template` — a list of expressions which determines how the cells are layed out.
 - `data` — a dictionary of data to render.